f-tommy/SeaGapDocs/methodstatic.md

 As for the case that we optimize the number of the bases of the 3d B-spline function, AIC tends to support large number because AIC is sensitive to a local temporal trend which is almost buried in error effects.
 Thus, we genrally employ BIC for this optimization ([Tomita & Kido, 2022](https://earth-planets-space.springeropen.com/articles/10.1186/s40623-022-01740-0)).

-In SeaGap, `pos_array_all()` function automatically returns the AIC and BIC values for a given number of the bases, and `pos_array_all_AICBIC()` function returns the AIC and BIC values for various number of the bases.
+In SeaGap, `static_array()` function automatically returns the AIC and BIC values for a given number of the bases, and `static_array_AICBIC()` function returns the AIC and BIC values for various number of the bases.

 ## Optimization of an offset between a transducer and a GNSS antenna

-In SeaGap, `pos_array_TR()` function optimizing an offset between a transducer and a GNSS antenna is prepared as a kind of the static array positioning approach.
+In SeaGap, `static_array_TR()` function optimizing an offset between a transducer and a GNSS antenna is prepared as a kind of the static array positioning approach.
 The optimization of the offset is essential when it cannot be accurately measured by the other technique (such as optical ranging).
 Importance of this procedure is documented in [Honsho et al. (2019)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018JB017135).

-The observation equation for $n$th acoustic ping transmitted to $k$th seafloor transponder in `pos_array_TR` is shown as:
+The observation equation for $n$th acoustic ping transmitted to $k$th seafloor transponder in `static_array_TR` is shown as:

 $$ \frac{1}{M\left(\xi_{n,k}\right)}T^{\rm obs}_{n,k}=\frac{1}{M\left(\xi_{n,k}\right)}T^{\rm cal}\left({\bf u}(t_n, {\bf b}_0+\color{red}\delta {\bf b}\color{black}),{\bf p}_k+\color{red}\delta{\bf p}\color{black},v_0\right)+\sum_{j=1}^{J}\color{red}c_j\color{black}\Phi_j(t_n) $$